What is mitral stenosis?

 Mild mitral stenosis doesn't usually cause symptoms.

-Severe mitral regurgitation can cause heart failure Heart Failure Your heart pumps blood to carry oxygen and nutrients to the rest of your body.
+Severe mitral stenosis can cause heart failure Heart Failure Your heart pumps blood to carry oxygen and nutrients to the rest of your body.
 Heart failure is when your heart doesn’t pump blood as well as it should.
 It doesn’t mean your heart has stopped... read more , which may cause you to:

 Get tired easily